 Award: BEST QUALITY

 WHY WE LIKE IT: A sturdy, easy-to-use countertop convection microwave oven with 1,000 watts of power, mutable buzzers, and 1.5 cubic feet of interior space makes this perfect for many families.

-You’ll like that the Toshiba microwave gives you the choice to shift between four auto-bake and four auto-roast selections so that you can make everything from muffins and french fries to roasting whole chickens and pork.
+You’ll like that the Toshiba microwave gives you the choice to shift between four auto-bake and four auto-roast selections so that you can make everything from muffins and french fries to roasting whole chicken and pork.
 We like that this selection also features an Eco Mode so that you reduce standby power consumption by 50%.
 The Smart Sensor technology can be used along with the 13 auto menu buttons to expertly cook food without the risk of over or undercooking dishes.
-There’s also a Warm Hold feature that lets you warm prepared dishes for as long as 99 minutes.
-For additional stainless steel options, check out our best stainless steel microwave buying guide.
+A Warm Hold feature lets you warm prepared dishes for as long as 99 minutes.
+Check out our best stainless steel microwave buying guide for additional stainless steel options.